Ramesht95/Ramesh-T/about.md

 ## My Journey

 I began my career as a Process Associate at **Mr. Cooper**, Chennai, a leading mortgage company, where I worked in the Operations Department.
-My responsibility was to ensure the accuracy and quality of loan-related documents, which required attention to detail, documentation skills, and process understanding.

 Over time, I developed a strong interest in documentation and the role it plays in simplifying complex information.
 I started learning the fundamentals of technical writing, including document structuring, clarity, and the use of industry-standard tools.

 With dedicated preparation and focus, I transitioned into a new role as a Technical Writer at **Cognizant Technology Solutions**, Chennai.
 This marked a turning point in my career, allowing me to combine my writing ability, technical curiosity, and passion for clarity into a meaningful profession.